top of page

 Considerations for a Self-Funded Plan:

-Wellness Plans can really have a positive impact on your plan.
+Wellness Plans can have a positive impact on your plan.
 Rewarding healthy habits, preventive care, and smoking cessation will bring your costs down.
 Having a comprehensive Wellness plan is vital.
 Some carriers have wellness built into plans but get all the details, so you have the best one for your employees that result in high plan success.

 Third Part Administrators (TPA) can help with some of the additional burdens of Self-Funding.
 From administration to reporting, there are many things you can get help with.